Madasanya/snow-crash/README.md

 ## General

 This project is one of the first projects out of the Security Specializations of 42 Wolfsburg.
+A detailed description of our solutions and used methods can be found on our [Wiki](https://github.com/hennneh/snow-crash/wiki).

 ### Subject